-- Continuing to limit or not offer new homeowners, manufactured home and landlord package policy business in certain coastal geographies. - Increased capacity in the brokerage platform for customers not offered an Allstate policy. - In 2016, we began to write a limited number of homeowners policies in select areas of California.
-The Group will continue to renew current policyholders and allow replacement policies for existing customers who buy a new home, or change their residence to rental property. - In certain states, the Group has been ceding wind exposure related to insured property located in wind pool eligible areas. - Tropical cyclone deductibles are generally higher than all peril deductibles and are in place for a large portion of coastal insured properties. - Auto physical damage coverage generally includes coverage for flood-related loss.
-We have additional catastrophe exposure, beyond the property lines, for auto customers who have purchased physical damage coverage.
-The Group manages this additional exposure through inclusion of auto losses in our nationwide reinsurance program, including Florida personal lines automobile business, as of June 1, 2016. - Offer a homeowners policy available in 42 states and the District of Columbia, Allstate House and Home®, that provides options of coverage for roof damage including graduated coverage and pricing based on roof type and age.
+- Continuing to limit or not offer new homeowners, manufactured home and landlord package policy business in certain coastal geographies. - Increased capacity in the brokerage platform for customers not offered an Allstate policy. - We began to write a limited number of homeowners policies in select areas of California in 2016.
+The Group will continue to renew current policyholders and allow replacement policies for existing customers who buy a new home or change their residence to rental property.
+The Group has decreased the overall homeowner exposures in California by more than 50% since 2007. - In certain states, the Group has been ceding wind exposure related to insured property located in wind pool eligible areas. - Tropical cyclone deductibles are generally higher than all peril deductibles and are in place for a large portion of coastal insured properties. - Auto comprehensive damage coverage generally includes coverage for flood-related loss.
+We have additional catastrophe exposure, beyond the property lines, for auto customers who have purchased comprehensive damage coverage - Offer a homeowners policy available in 43 states, Allstate House and Home®, that provides options of coverage for roof damage including graduated coverage and pricing based on roof type and age.